SENG637-Group14/SENG637-assignment2/seng637-a2-Group14.md

 - Mocking
 We used mocking to simulate real objects, allowing us to isolate the unit under test.
 We used jMock to mock dependencies on interfaces like Values2D and KeyedValues.
 Application: We used jMock to simulate the Values2D and KeyedValues interfaces in the DataUtilities class, allowing us to control the behavior and data returned by these dependencies, isolating the logic of the class.
+###Table here - TBC

+Basis for Selection describes why each method was selected for testing.
+The DataUtilities methods were all selected because there were only five methods total.
+For the Range methods, the selection ensured all different types of ranges were tested.

+**2.6 Test Logistics**
+The team began testing once the following conditions were met.

+- Software Under Test (SUT) was available for testing.
+- Test Specification were finalized created.
+- The test environment was properly set up.
 # 3 Test cases developed